What’s Vegetarian at Jimmy John’s? (Updated for 2026)

 A few limited-time or seasonal sides aren’t vegan either.
 The Pesto Bowtie Pasta Salad contains milk.
 Croutons on limited-time salads contain milk too.
 When in doubt on a seasonal item, ask the staff to check the chart.

-Yes, you can eat vegan at Jimmy John’s, but it’s entirely do-it-yourself.
+Yes, you can eat vegan at Jimmy John’s, meaning no animal products at all, but it’s entirely do-it-yourself.
 There’s no branded plant-based protein, no meat substitute, and no vegan cheese.
 The move is simple.
 Order The Veggie or a build-your-own sub with no cheese and no mayo.
 Then build flavor from the free toppings.

 Several breads work for vegans.
-The French Bread, the Thick-Sliced Wheat (the “9-grain” sliced wheat), the Flour Tortilla, and the Garlic & Herb Tortilla all show only wheat and gluten on the chart.
+The French Bread, the Thick-Sliced Wheat bread (the “9-grain” sliced wheat), the Flour Tortilla, and the Garlic & Herb Tortilla all show only wheat and gluten on the chart.
 None list milk, egg, or soy.
 The Unwich lettuce wrap is the only gluten-free vegan “bread.”
 On spreads, the avocado spread (just avocado and salt), oil and vinegar, yellow mustard, and oregano-basil seasoning all carry zero allergen marks.
-Some locations also offer Red Pepper Hummus as a limited-time item.
-It’s vegan-friendly too, with soy and sesame but no dairy or egg.
+Some locations also offer Red Pepper Hummus as a limited-time item, another one of the few vegan options here, with soy and sesame but no dairy or egg.

 What to avoid: mayo (Hellmann’s has egg), every cheese, the cookies and brownie, and Salt & Vinegar chips.
 Skip the dairy- or egg-based limited-time sauces too, like ranch, jalapeño ranch, Caesar, and garlic aioli.
 One myth is worth correcting.
 Some guides claim the French Bread and sliced wheat “contain milk and soy.”
 That’s wrong.
 The current official allergen chart marks those breads with wheat and gluten only.